Missouri businessman sentenced to 10 years for payday lending scheme

-NEW YORK (Reuters) - A Kansas City, Missouri businessman was sentenced to 10 years in prison on Tuesday after he was found guilty running a $220 million payday lending scheme that charged illegally high interest rates and signed up borrowers without their consent, federal prosecutors said.
+NEW YORK, June 12 (Reuters) - A Kansas City, Missouri businessman was sentenced to 10 years in prison on Tuesday after he was found guilty running a $220 million payday lending scheme that charged illegally high interest rates and signed up borrowers without their consent, federal prosecutors said.

 “Richard Moseley’s illegal payday lending operation exploited more than half a million of the most financially vulnerable people in the U.S.,” Berman said in a statement.
 “Charging usurious interest and exorbitant fees, and even signing people up for loans they didn’t authorize, Moseley put financially struggling people even further in debt.”